VPeti11/steamos-edge/README.md

 **SteamOS Edge** is a modded version of the leaked 2025 SteamOS base, built for broader hardware compatibility and packed with community-driven gaming features.
 It provides a persistent liveboot experience designed for general x86 hardware, not just the Steam Deck  with added packages, driver tweaks, and customization options.

 This project builds on the original SteamOS leak and adds Arch-based tooling, extended package support, and an extensible ISO creation system using ArchISO and the **MKEDGE tool**.
-While building the image yourself is recommended, ISO files can be found in the Discord.
+While building the image yourself is recommended, ISO files can be found in the Discord or GitHub.

 ***In short:***